 Fly to Calgary, collect hire car & drive to Banff

 Fly from London to Calgary, arriving later the same day.
 After collecting your hire car and completing any formalities, depart Calgary and travel west through the foothills of the Rockies to the resort town of Banff (journey time approximately two hours).
 It is a leisurely and scenic route to Banff, part of a vast protected area and a UNESCO-designated World Heritage Site.

-The following day, explore the wonders of world-famous Banff, visit the hot springs or drive up Buffalo Street to Surprise Corner for spectacular views of the Fairmont Banff Springs.
+The following day, explore the wonders of world-famous Banff National Park, visit the hot springs or drive up Buffalo Street to Surprise Corner for spectacular views of the Fairmont Banff Springs.

 Accommodation: Buffalo Mountain Lodge, 2-nights

 Drive to Colden; vsit Northern Lights Wolf Centre

 It's about a two hour journey from Banff to Golden, so you'll have plenty of time to stop and explore along the way.
 We recommend stopping at Johnston Canyon to see the waterfalls, and Lake Louise, a beautiful place to wander and explore.
 After departing Lake Louise you will enter Yoho National Park and continue on Highway 1 until you reach Golden.

 Perhaps make a visit to Northern Lights Wildlife Wolf Centre which promotes wolf and bear conservation throughout the natural environment, and offers interpretive talks about wolves and their role in a healthy ecosystem.
 The grey wolves live in an enclosure, and interpretive talks take place right at the fence.